Page 2 - Physical Look - Hardware; Installation

 At a total mass of 755g with the single included fan installed, the Noctua NH-U12 redux maintains the same weight as the original once again, which is not a surprise.
 For some perspective, a typical Intel stock cooler is a lightweight at 330g, while the AMD Wraith Prism stock cooler weighs 582g.
 Most of the weight can be attributed to the material choices of the heatsink itself, as you will also find out later.

 Taking a step back, the Noctua NH-U12S redux dimensions are what you might expect.
 It measures 158 mm in height, 125 mm in width, and 45 mm in depth.
 With the single included fan installed, the depth increases to 71 mm.
 At 158 mm in height, this is probably out of the question for use in slimmer media computer cases, but should be fine for most mid-tower ATX cases.
 The NH-U12S redux is symmetrical, as it is slim enough to avoid overhanging into the memory area.
 One change here is that Noctua reduced the number of heatpipes by one.
 From the base where the metal makes contact with the processor, four continuous U-shaped heatpipes lead away from the CPU contact, splitting into two sides of the same radiator to dissipate the heat.
 This effectively makes eight heatpipes in total.
-The heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in an alternating manner to spread out the heat in the single array of radiating fins.
 The 0.54 square meters of surface area, combined with a NF-P12 redux fan, should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 This CPU cooler is aligned, so when the single fan is attached in its default position, there is no part hanging over into other areas on the motherboard like the RAM slots or the first PCI Express slot underneath.
 With a clearance of approximately 4cm from the bottom of the base to the lowest fin, Noctua mentions this cooler has full compatibility with the modern Intel and AMD sockets without any interference with memory modules.
 The downside to this is you are not going to get much, if any, airflow in the area between the contact base and the first cooling fin generated by the intake fan, since it does not extend into this area.